What Is Lasik Eye Surgery?

-After Lasik, most patients see very well the day after surgery and use eye drops for 2 weeks after surgery.
-Patients come in for a follow up appointments to examine your eyes.
+The day after surgery, most patients see very well.
+Dr. Sondheimer recommends that patients use eye drops for 2 weeks after surgery.
+Additionally, we will schedule follow up appointments to examine your eyes.
 These appointments will take place one day, one week, one month, and three months after surgery.

 Schedule a Consultation